 - A Thesis Committee member has the right to remove him/herself from the student’s Thesis Committee if the student does not follow this step.

-- Submit to Debbie King (in the PSD 6th floor division office) a seminar notice of the final PhD Defense that includes the Thesis Title, Abstract, Author, Date, and Location.
+- Submit to Debra (Debbie) King (via email) a seminar notice of the final PhD Defense that includes the Thesis Title, Abstract, Author, Date, and Location.

 At the PhD Defense: